 - Do not spray directly onto the top.
-Spray or pour the protectant on a foam applicator or sponge, and use the applicator to apply the protectant to your top.
-Start in the center on one side, and work toward your body in even, back-and-forth wipes.
+Spray or pour the protectant on a foam applicator or sponge.
+Then use the applicator to apply the protectant to your top.
+Start in the center on one side and work toward your body in even, back-and-forth wipes.
 Repeat on the other side.

-- Allow the protectant to soak in for 3 to 5 minutes, and then buff dry with a clean microfiber towel or terry cloth detailing towel.
+- Allow the protectant to soak in for 3 to 5 minutes.
+Then buff dry with a clean microfiber towel or terry cloth detailing towel.

 PROTECTING & POLISHING CLEAR PLASTIC WINDOWS